adaakbulut/DSA210-Term-Project/README.md

 ![image](https://github.com/user-attachments/assets/967a1ab9-8920-40dd-b168-572c660c504c)

+#### Conclusion for Hypothesis 1:
+***Hypothesis:*** Physical activity is lower during the Menstruation phase compared to other phases.

+The analysis was conducted to test if physical activity metrics such as step count, flights climbed, and walking/running distance were significantly lower during the Menstruation phase.
+The results of the hypothesis testing indicated the following:
+- Step Count: There was no significant difference in step counts during the Menstruation phase compared to other phases (p-value > 0.05).
+- Flights Climbed: Similarly, no significant difference was found in flights climbed during the Menstruation phase (p-value > 0.05).
+- Walking/Running Distance: Although there was a slight decline in walking/running distance during the Menstruation phase, the difference was not statistically significant (p-value > 0.05).

+The null hypothesis could not be rejected for any of the metrics tested.
+There is **no** conclusive evidence that physical activity is significantly lower during the Menstruation phase compared to other phases.

+---

 ### **2. Physical Activity in Follicular Phase & Other Phases**
 My second hypothesis is that physical activity is higher during the Follicular phase compared to other phases.
 I did some hypothesis testing on Step Counts in Follicular Phase & Other Phases, Flights Climbed in Follicular Phase & Other Phases, Walking/Running Distance in Follicular Phase & Other Phases: